MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 .. cssclass:: italic

-    For more details about these file, see :doc:`../formats/Output` page.
+    For more details about these files, see :ref:`RWROutput` section.

 Results of RWR with data provided by user
 -----------------------------------------------